fzyzcjy/flutter_smooth/website/docs/design.md

 title: Design
 ---

-TODO: overall and latest design of the package
+TODO: overall and latest design of the package - how is it implemented?